Samsung/tizen-docs/docs/application/native/guides/internationalization/resource-localization.md

 The `xgettext` tool extracts strings to translate to a `.pot` file (a PO template), while the `msgmerge` tool maintains the existing `.po` files.
 The typical workflow is as follows:

 - Run the `xgettext` tool once to generate a `.pot` file.

-- When adding a new translation language, copy the `.pot` file content to the `<locale>.po` file and translate that file.New runs of the `xgettext` tool update the existing `.pot` file and the `msgmerge` tools updates the `.po` files.
+- When adding a new translation language, copy the `.pot` file content to the `<locale>.po` file and translate that file.

+  New runs of the `xgettext` tool update the existing `.pot` file and the `msgmerge` tools updates the `.po` files.

 The following examples show typical calls to the tools: